leetim13/Android-Game-Center-App/Phase2/README.md

 ## How Do We Sort Scores ##
  * We sort the scores according to the number of moves that a user made in a game after they win the game.
 If they managed to complete a game with fewer step, the number of their score will be smaller(since the score is the number of moves they made in a completed game) and the rank will be higher.

+## Winning Condition Of Games ##
+"slidingtile" is the same as in phase1
+"2048" you'll win if you get a number of 2048, then you win "saduko" same as the traditional one
  ## License ##
 This project is licensed under the MIT License